alexanderzliu/PRHSP-API-Requester/README.md

 Similarly, enter the isbn for the desired book detail page.
 Do not specify the parameter key.
 Enter the conditions for the dynamic titile list.
 This will be a **key-value pair** specification of the API field(s).

-**Sort Parameters**: Select the sort and order parameters applied to the module.
+**Sort**: Select the sort and order parameters applied to the module.

-**Filter Parameters**: Select the filters applied to the module.
+**Filter**: Select the filter applied to the module.

+**Filter** Input the value for the filter specific parameters for the filter you have selected.
+For example, if "Publisher" is selected, enter the divisionCode of the desired publisher to filter by i.e "H6" to see only Marvel titles.
+Similarly, if "onSaleTo/From" is selected, enter the date to filter on sale dates by in MM/DD/YYYY format.
+Do not specify the key of the parameter, only the value.

+**Rows** Input the number of rows (titles) to return from the request and display on the table.
+Value of 0 returns all rows.
+Default is 0.

+**Fields Returned** Select the metadata fields from the API to view in table format.